 In fact, it’s somewhat overwhelming how much it really means.

 Reaktor began as a small company in 2000, founded by friends who wanted to enjoy their jobs.
 Today, they’re approaching 400 employees on three continents.
 Growth has rapidly accelerated in the past couple of years, and flat hierarchy is still predominant.
 For a bit of a backstory, read this.

 The fact that they’ve been able to pull it off is major, and worth an academic study or two.
-This reference case expands on a really interesting piece of the puzzle.

 To this day, Reaktor’s hierarchy-free structure remains organic.
 It’s self-invented and built from scratch—not implemented according to any organizational theory or original master plan.
 It has nothing to do with holacracy, or any other fabricated management model one might have heard of.

 It’s the way the company has always worked, and then grown one employee at a time, with every hire adding to an exceptional group of people supporting the core principles.

 “Ever since the beginning, our success has been built on recruiting.
 Smart, skilled, culturally compatible people, with adequate seniority,” says Joonas Makkonen, CEO of the New York office.
 “That’s the main reason we are able to do what we do.”

 As autonomous teams, Reaktorians deliver results of the highest quality, even with schedules unrealistic to the competition.
 They are known for it, and building such a reputation requires consistency.
 And that requires best-in-class talent.

 (Several other things separate them from the competition, too, like going to space, teaching kids to code, and running an investment company—all projects that employees wanted to take on out of natural interest.)